 Summer is when many of the activities and tours run.
-So, if you want to take advantage of a private tour or the Ranger Program, then plan to visit in June, July or August.
+So, if you want to take advantage of a private tour or the Ranger Program, plan to visit in June, July or August.

-What to Know Before you Arrive at Redwood
+What to Know Before you Arrive at Redwood National Park With Kids

 While many people refer to it as Redwood National Park, this usually includes the state parks too.

 The Redwood National Park and State parks are made up of Redwood National Park, Jedediah Smith Redwoods, Del Norte Coast Redwoods, and Prairie Creek Redwoods State Parks.

 Unlike many other national parks, Redwood does not operate a shuttle service.
 This means that the only way to get around is by car.

 There are no restaurants at Redwood National Park.
-Before visiting stock up on snacks and any food you might need.
+Before visiting, stock up on snacks and any food you might need.

-How Much does it Cost to Visit Redwood?
+How Much does it Cost to Visit Redwood National Park with Kids?

 Backcountry camping is free, yet it requires a permit.
 To visit the state parks, there is a $5 charge for the day.
 Fern Canyon charges an $8 entrance fee on top of this.

 America the Beautiful Pass is accepted at Redwood.
 In fact, the annual pass allows you to visit over 2000 sites around the US.
-It is relatively inexpensive and a great investment if you plan o visiting a few federal sites throughout the year.
+It is relatively inexpensive and a great investment if you plan on visiting a few federal sites throughout the year.

-What to Pack When you Visit Redwood National Park
+What to Pack When you Visit Redwood National Park with Kids

 - In summer, the temperatures are warm and there are plenty of mosquitoes.
 Don’t forget to pack the kids suncream and insect repellent.